-When Shiori was 10, her mother took her to Tokyo Summerland, an indoor pool.
+When Ito Shiori was 10, her mother took her to Tokyo Summerland, an indoor pool.
 Wearing a new swimsuit, she splashed happily in the water until she was sexually assaulted.
 "A man came from behind and touched me on every part of my body," she recalls, crying at the memory.
-Shaking and terrified, she told the grownups but their response was bewildering.
+Shaking and terrified, she told the grownups, but their response was bewildering.
 "My friend's mother said it was because I was wearing a bikini."

-The emotions forever associated with that incident - powerlessness, fear, humiliation - flared again after a press conference in June this year, where Shiori, (she wants her last name concealed) now 28, told fellow reporters she had been raped.
+The emotions forever associated with that incident - powerlessness, fear, humiliation - flared again after a press conference in June this year, where Ito now 28, told fellow reporters she had been raped.
 She had hoped to trigger a debate about the treatment of victims in Japan.
 Instead, she says, the response was a flood of hate mail.
 She was a 'prostitute' who had brought it on herself.
 Among her sins, it seems, was unbuttoning the top of her blouse during the press conference.

-Shiori says she awoke in an upscale Tokyo hotel in the small hours of Saturday April 4th, 2015 to find a man lying on top of her, inside her.
+Ito says she awoke in an upscale Tokyo hotel in the small hours of Saturday April 4th, 2015 to find a man lying on top of her, inside her.
 She pushed him off and fled to the bathroom.
 Groggy and in pain, she tried to remember where she was.
 She'd had a night out with the man in Ebisu during which she believes her alcoholic drink was spiked.
-The last thing she recalled was using the bathroom in a sushi restaurant.
+One of the last things she recalled was being in a taxi with him where, the driver later confirmed, she pleaded to be dropped off at a train station.
+The plea was ignored.
+Video footage from the hotel lobby would later show her being carried through the hotel lobby.

 In the bathroom she realized she was naked and had to return for her clothes.
 "Everywhere was hurting," she says.
 When she went back to the bedroom, she says the man tried to rape her again.
 "I had a really rough fight with him and I was hurt.
-He said: 'I have your underwear as a souvenir.'
 I didn't know how to curse in Japanese so in English, I said, 'What the fuck are you doing?'
 And he hadn't worn a condom.
 I asked: 'What did you do to me?'
-He said, I'm sorry, let's go and get the morning-after pill at the pharmacy.
-Then he starts saying, 'Oh, I like you.
-I'm going to take you to the States.
-You always look so strong but now you look almost like a kid.'
-He completely changed his tone and I was so confused.
-All I could think was, 'I want to go to a safe place and wash myself."
+He said, I'm sorry, let's go and get the morning-after pill at the pharmacy...All I could think was, 'I want to go to a safe place and wash myself."
+Yamaguchi said, "let me at least have your underwear as a souvenir."
+(Yamaguchi denies rape and has given conflicting accounts of what happened, including that they had consensual sex.)

 Later, alone at her apartment, she called a rape helpline.
 The woman on the other end said she would have to come into the office for counseling.
 Shiori did not have the strength to get up from her bed.
-A doctor prescribed the morning-after pill, barely looking up from his notes or bothering to ask why she needed it.
+A doctor prescribed the morning-after pill, barely looking up from her notes or bothering to ask why she needed it.
 Friends told her to get on with her life; a nurse said all traces of the drug had already left her body and she would never be able to prove it had been there.
 It was five days before her mind cleared and she went to the Harajuku Police Station.